-The negotiations for the TTIP will include agriculture.
-Opening up agriculture markets will be a two-way street with benefits for both the EU and the US.

-The US is interested in selling more of its agricultural commodities, such as wheat and soy.
-EU exports to the US are mostly higher value food products like spirits, wine, beer, and processed food (such as cheeses, ham and chocolate).
-Europe has a clear interest in being able to sell more of the top quality foods it produces to the US.
-At the moment, some European food products, such as apples and various cheeses, are banned from the US market; others are subject to high US tariffs - meat 30%, drinks 22-23%, and dairy products up to 139%.
-Removing these and other barriers will help boost EU exports to the US.
+The negotiations for the TTIP include agriculture.
+Opening up agricultural markets will be a two-way street with benefits for both the EU and the US.
+The US is interested in selling more of its agricultural commodities, such as maize and soy.
+EU exports to the US are mostly higher value food products like spirits, wine, beer, and processed food (such as cheese, ham and chocolate).
+The EU has a clear interest in being able to sell more of the top quality foods it produces to the US without unnecessary tariff or non-tariff barriers.
+Some European food products, including for example various cheeses, dairy products, as well as apples and pears, face significant non-tariff barriers, limiting their access to the US market.
+Other products are subject to high US tariffs: canned apricots face a duty of up to 30%; blue-veined cheeses like Gorgonzola and Roquefort more than 25%; and chocolate over 20%.
+Removing these and other barriers would help boost EU exports to the US.